AnswerDotAI/gpu.cpp/README.md

 ## Quick Start

-To build gpu.cpp, you only need:
+To build gpu.cpp, the system requirements are:

 - `clang++` compiler installed with support for C++17.
 - `python3` and above, to run the script which downloads the Dawn shared library.
 - `make` to build the project.
+- *Only on Linux* systems, Vulkan drivers must be installed.
+If they are not installed (and you don't mind installing them), you can run `you can run `sudo apt install libvulkan1 mesa-vulkan-drivers vulkan-tools` to install them.

 The only package dependency of this library is a WebGPU implementation.
 Currently we support the Dawn native backend, but we plan to support other